-Example 2 - Only Use VSA to Meet the Liability Adequacy Test - What do the Standards Say?
+Only Use VSA to Meet the Liability Adequacy Test - What do the Standards Say?

-The rationale for this approach can be found in LPS1.04.
-The overview of Section 4 describes the policy liability to be equal to the BEL plus future profit margins for shareholders and policyholders, but not the PRP:
+The rationale for this approach can be found in LPS 340.
+Paragraphs 41 and 37 describe the policy liability to be equal to the BEL plus future profit margins for shareholders and policyholders, but not the PRP: